danielsaidi/BottomSheet/README.md

 ## Acknowledgements

 This library is based on [this amazing gist][MecidGist] by [@mecid][Mecid].

-It would not have been made if he had not created the original implementation.
+It would not have been made without him, so big thanks for putting that gist out into the world.

 ## Contact me